r/linux

 r/linux is a Subreddit for Programmers with roughly 1.9M members.
 It has been around since 2008.
 It has both a forum and a live chat communication style.
 It is the 10th largest community in the Software Development topic page.

-Roughly 162K members have joined in the past year.
-Popular discussion topics include Linux, Distro, and Software.
-Common discussion themes are Solution Requests and Pain & Anger.
-Product recommendations often mention distro and laptop.
+Roughly 163K members have joined in the past year.
+Popular discussion topics include Linux, Software, and Looking For.
+Common discussion themes are Self-Promotion and Advice Requests.
+Product recommendations often mention linux distro and laptop.

 On Reddit